Wednesday, 23 October 2019

 Low self-esteem is like a silent destiny killer in the lives of growing kids, especially girls.
 A lot of unfulfilled destinies can be attributed to this ‘plague’.

-With a low self-esteem, a person sees themselves as useless, unappreciated and if you may, ‘down the ladder’.
+With low self-esteem, a person sees themselves as useless, unappreciated, and, if you may, ‘down the ladder’.
 It is a state of strongly believing that others are better than you.
 It is a false sense of believing that nothing good will come out of whatever you do… a Siamese twin to hopelessness.

-I've had to deal with serious low self-esteem, varying from feeling unimportant and useless, to feeling like I was born stupid and back to feeling useless and hated.
-Although, this was hidden from my parents, it wasn't from my older brother – Remen – who was the only person I occasionally opened to and God, whom I prayed to about it sometimes.
-And even though my parents didn’t know about my struggles, my dad and Remen were constantly trying to boost my self-esteem and my mum was my spiritual backup.
-And yes… God helped me too!
+I have had to deal with serious low self-esteem, varying from feeling unimportant and useless, to feeling like I was born stupid, and back to feeling useless and hated.
+Although this was hidden from my parents, it wasn't from my older brother – Remen – who was the only person I occasionally opened up to, and God, whom I prayed to about it sometimes.
+And even though my parents didn’t know about my struggles, my dad and Remen were constantly trying to boost my self-esteem, and my mum was my spiritual backup.
+And yes… God helped me, too!

-Since I've been dealing with this, I feel like it is my duty to encourage people in similar situations.
+Since I have been dealing with this, I feel like it is my duty to encourage people in similar situations.
 Low self-esteem starts when you start comparing yourself to other people and viewing them as being better than you.
-Like Remen said, ‘Everyone has their own star and their different ways of shinning.’
-If you compare yourself to other people, you will blind yourself to seeing how important you are and your mind will begin to focus on what it may have convinced you is your ‘uselessness’.
+Like Remen said, ‘Everyone has their own star and their different ways of shining.’
+If you compare yourself to other people, you will blind yourself to seeing how important you are, and your mind will begin to focus on what it may have convinced you is your ‘uselessness’.

-Like I said earlier, I had always thought I was born stupid, one reason being because my parents are really smart.
+Like I said earlier, I had always thought I was born stupid, one reason being that my parents are really smart.
 Some things I found hard to do, my younger brother would just do like it was nothing.
-I would be like 'Gima, you're such a dumbass!'
-But lately, with the help of Remen, I recognized that I am actually sharp when it comes to making accurate calculations; sometimes looking like I prophesied it.
+I would be like, 'Gima, you're such a dumbass!'
+But lately, with the help of Remen, I recognized that I am actually sharp when it comes to making accurate calculations, sometimes looking like I prophesied it.

 The reason most of us feel like we're not smart enough is that we are not looking at the bright side; we are too focused on the negatives.

-Also I felt unimportant because many times, I felt denied of what I wanted and it seemed like my sister always got what she wanted.
+Also, I felt unimportant because many times, I felt denied of what I wanted, and it seemed like my sister always got what she wanted.
 Eventually, I discovered that there was always something I really liked that was kept for me.
-Thinking my sister got everything and I didn’t affected me because I was negative, which is why I now believe that another way to get over low self-esteem is to be positive.
+Thinking my sister got everything, and it didn’t affect me because I was negative, which is why I now believe that another way to get over low self-esteem is to be positive.

 The last and best option is to go to God in prayer.
 This was the most effective method that worked for me.